roubachof/Sharpnado.MaterialFrame/README.md

 In `AcrylicBlur`, the value is discarded cause `iOS` doesn't allow you to control the overlay color.
 Note that setting the `BackgroundColor` property has no effect with the `MaterialFrame`.

+### AcrylicGlowColor

+You can change the "glow" of a `MaterialFrame` with an acrylic theme (the thin top white glow).
+Default is white.
+This property is ignored is the theme is not set to Acrylic.

 ### Elevation

 This property semantic changes according to the theme currently set: